alexlop00/AlexanderLopez-Fetch2/README.md

 This script is intended for demonstration purposes.
 Open access (i.g.
 0.0.0.0/0) is enabled by default.
 Adjust this value as necessary to your configuration.

-Location of All Security Warnings (by commment):
+Location of All Security Warnings:
 * Route ...
 DestinationCidrBlock: "0.0.0.0/0"
 * Security Group ...
 CidrIp='0.0.0.0/0'